threenine/Threenine.Data/docs/getting-started.md

 ## What is Threenine.Data

-A Generic Unit of Work and Repository pattern implementation framework for Entity Framework Core,  to assist developers to implementing the [Generic Repository Pattern .net core](https://garywoodfine.com/generic-repository-pattern-net-core).
+A Generic Unit of Work (UOW) and Repository pattern implementation framework for Entity Framework Core,  to assist developers to implementing the [Generic Repository Pattern .net core](https://garywoodfine.com/generic-repository-pattern-net-core).

 ## Installation
 The simplest method to install Threenine.Data into your solution is to make use of Nuget: